 Another way to meet future demand is to update the electric grid and create a smart grid.
 The existing electric grid has worked well for many years, but developing a new, more efficient grid will help meet growing electricity demand.
 Updating the current grid and transmission lines would not only improve current operations, but would also open new markets for electricity generated by renewable energy sources.

 The smart grid system will include two-way interaction between the utility company and consumers.
-During peak demand when power
+During peak demand when power generation is reaching its limit, the utility company can contact

 Independent Power Producers